Agoric/agoric-sdk/packages/chain-streams/README.md

 npx agoric stream -Bhttp://devnet.agoric.net/network-config :mailbox.agoric1foobarbaz -otext
 ```

-An example of following an on-chain mailbox in codd (using this package) is:
+An example of following an on-chain mailbox in code (using this package) is:

 ```js
 // First, obtain a Hardened JS environment via Endo.